Create a DD

 2.2.
 Relaxed and Restricted DDs

 Similarly, we can construct relaxed and restricted DDs for the same problem instance by creating a new DD object for each.
-We use the create_relaxed_decision_diagram() function for the relaxed DD and the create_restricted_decision_diagram() for the restricted DD.
-In both cases, we must specify the maximum width (i.e., maximum number of nodes per layer).
+For the relaxed DD, DD-Suite provides two merging strategies: create_relax_priority_decision_diagram() (merges the lowest-priority nodes one by one) and create_relax_grouping_decision_diagram() (merges nodes in groups by priority difference).
+For the restricted DD, we use create_restricted_decision_diagram().
+In all cases, we must specify the maximum width (i.e., maximum number of nodes per layer).
 As in the exact case, we can use the verbose flag to print the construction steps and the reduce_decision_diagram() function to reduce the resulting DD.

 Recall that these construction procedures will use the specific merging/discarding functions that the user specified in the problem class (see Problem Implementation).
 You can see the DD Builder files (e.g., DDBuilder\RelaxedDDBuilder\RelaxedDDBuilder.py for the relaxed DD builder in Python) to have an in-depth understanding of how these functions are used during the construction procedure.
 We also refer to our paper (see References) for further explanations on the DD construction procedure implemented in DD-Suite.